rachanahegde/python-pro-bootcamp-intermediate-projects/README.md

 <h2> Day 28: Pomodoro GUI Application </h2>
 Today, I built a pomodoro app from scratch using Tkinter.
 This is a handy time management tool that uses the pomodoro technique to time each work session (25 mins) and the (5 min) breaks that follow.

+<h2> Day 29: Password Manager GUI App </h2>
+Today, I built a password manager GUI app with Tkinter.
+This app is used to store and generate passwords.
+All data is stored locally on your computer so it's more secure than a third party service!